JavaScript is required

 This is a good job for people who are organised, practical and delivery-focused.

-Search for related vocational and education training (VET) courses on the Victorian Skills Gateway(opens in a new window)
+Explore these related TAFE and training courses on the Victorian Skills Gateway(opens in a new window):

 You may be eligible for government funding to help pay for your course.

-The average weekly earnings for food and drink factory workers in Australia is $1,310.
+The median weekly earnings for food and drink factory workers in Australia is $1,379.

-Please note this salary is indicative only.
+Note this salary is current as of June 2024 and is indicative only.
 A range of salaries apply to different roles across the industry.

 Job demand in Victoria